ezekg/xo/README.md

 [![Travis](https://img.shields.io/travis/ezekg/xo.svg?style=flat-square)](https://travis-ci.org/ezekg/xo)

 `xo` is a command line utility that composes regular expression match groups.
-What differentiates `xo` from tools like `sed` and `awk` is that `xo` is designed to do a single job well, and that is compose together match groups into a new string. `xo` is not meant to handle things that `sed` and `awk` are already good at; namely, search and replace.
-It simply performs one of the few things those tools cannot accomplish intuitively.
-For example,

 ```bash
 echo 'Hello!
 My name is C3PO, human cyborg relations.' | xo '/^(\w+)! my name is (\w+)/$1, $2!/i'